gencat/participa/docs/HOW_TO_UPGRADE.md

   #### 1. Decidim Type ("decidim-type")

-  This module adds a CRUD to create new Type records
+  This module adds a CRUD to create new Type records.

+  UPGRADE 0.27: participatory processes now have types.
+Maybe we don't need this module anymore.

   #### 2. Decidim Admin Extended ("decidim-admin-extended"):